About arc42

 3.2.
 Technical Context

-The system will be deployed in a single server containing all the functionalities separated in different modules:
+The system will be deployed over a virtual machine in a single Azure server (using Docker) containing all the functionalities separated in different modules:

 -

-Wichat Application Proxy: When interacting with the server, an <TO BE DEFINED> proxy will be tasked with redirecting the queries to the petitions to the Wichat application client, which will also be deployed on a <TO BE DEFINED> web server.
+Wichat Application Proxy: When interacting with the server, a Nginx proxy gateway will be tasked with redirecting incoming requests to the Wichat application client, which will also be deployed on the Azure web server.

 -

 Wichat Application Client: This client will be served to the user and communicates with the API through HTTPS calls and exchanges information through JSON objects.
-The client (Front-End of the application) will be developed in React (+ JavaScript), and it is deployed via a <TO BE DEFINED> server.
+The client (Front-End of the application) will be developed in React (+ JavaScript).

 -